 Registration opened early Friday morning and helped to keep the lines down.
 Over 500 people pre-registered this year.
 By pre-registering it ensures a smooth check-in while giving KCA staff time to plan accordingly for events and meals during the convention.
 To say thanks for pre-registering each registrant received a pair of gloves.
 Attendees that completed pre- or on-site full registration were given five tickets for $100 cash drawings during the Beef Efficiency Conference, Ag Industry Breakfast, Opening General Session, Forages Session, and Closing Session.
 After the [ … ]

-Four deserving cattlemen were honored during this year’s Evening Banquet at the Kentucky Cattlemen’s Association Annual Convention in Lexington.
+LEXINGTON, KY – Four deserving cattlemen were honored during this year’s Evening Banquet at the Kentucky Cattlemen’s Association Annual Convention in Lexington, KY on January 12, 2018.
 Roy Burris, Hansell Pile Sr., Billy Glenn Turpin, and Jay Price were the association’s 2018 Hall of Fame inductees.

-In his role as a Professor and Extension Beef Specialist with the University of Kentucky, Roy Burris has been instrumental in implementing educational programs that have greatly benefited the beef cattle industry.
-Roy secured a $750,000 grant from USDA along with other funding that helped start programs such as Master Cattlemen, Master Stocker, and Integrated Resource Management.
-He is well know for his writing, as he’s authored numerous extension publications and wrote for 31 years in the Cow Country News.
-His friends and peers say, “Roy changed Kentucky Agriculture.”
-Roy lives in Princeton, KY with Karen, his wife of 45 years.
-They [ … ]
+In his role as a Professor and Extension Beef Specialist with the University of Kentucky, Roy Burris has been instrumental in implementing educational programs which have greatly benefited the beef cattle industry.
+Roy secured a $750,000 grant from USDA along with other funding which helped start programs such as Master Cattlemen, Master Stocker and Integrated Resource Management.
+He is well-known for his writing, as he has authored numerous extension publications and wrote for 31 years in the Cow Country News magazine.
+His friends and peers say, “Roy changed [ … ]

 With the fair board thinking outside the box and a change in facility layout everyone was excited to make the trip to the 2017 Kentucky State Fair.
 As always the Kentucky Beef Council was on site with lots of events happening every day.
 We showcased local producers at the commodity breakfast and on the gourmet garden cooking stage, revamped our education space at the “big red barn”, and added a little competition with our Backyard Burger Contest and Cooks vs. Cons.